 This can be a complicated question because everybody’s situation is different and unique.
-Different kids are different!
-They are different ages, and have different abilities to understand what’s going on in the world.
+Different kids are different: different ages, different abilities to understand what’s going on in the world.

-Luckily, what is really cool is that we actually have research on this!
-So today, I want to share with you some different research that has been performed around this question, and what we can take away from some of those pieces.
+Luckily what is really cool is that we actually have research on this.
+Today I want to share with you some different research that has been performed around this question, and what we can take away from some of those pieces.

 About the Research